wavefrontHQ/docs/pages/doc/trace_data_query.md

 ### Use Query Builder

-1. Display the Traces browser, for example, by clicking **Applications > Traces** in the task bar. <br> Query Builder is displayed by default.
+1. Select **Applications > Traces** in the task bar to display the Traces browser. <br> Query Builder is displayed by default.
 2. Use the [trace query menus and fields](#trace-query-menus-and-fields) to specify the characteristics to be matched.
 Each selection you make updates the list of traces.

     ![tracing query builder](images/tracing_query_builder.png)

 ### Use Query Editor

-1. Display the Traces browser, for example, by clicking **Applications > Traces** in the task bar.
+1. Select **Applications > Traces** in the task bar to display the Traces browser.
 2. Click the icon to toggle to Query Editor:
     ![tracing query toggle](images/tracing_query_toggle.png)
 3. Type a query that includes the [`traces()` function](traces_function.html): <!---and take advantage of syntax completion for selecting tags and their values.--->